kaibun/appwrite-tooling/README.md

 Run `npm run:recreate` if need be, eg. when modifying docker-compose.yml with settings that require destroying and recreating the containers (for instance, bound networks).

+Run `npm run fix-network` if your functions cannot access other services ("fetch failed" errors for instance).
+It will recreate all the containers.

 Run `npm run down` (basically `docker compose down`) to shutdown all containers.

 ## Upgrading to a newer version